Eyes Set to Kill: History

 Their third studio album, Broken Frames, was released on June 8, 2010.
 Its first single, "All You Ever Knew", was released on April 1, 2010, on revolvermag.com and on their MySpace page.
 Brandon Anderson resigned from the band in early July.

 On October 12, 2010, Alexia released her debut solo album, Underground Sounds as Lexia.
 On October 26, 2010, "Let Me In", which as released as a bonus track on Broken Frames, was released as its first single with a video.
 Greg Kerwin left the band in early 2011.

 On June 7, 2011, the band announced they started their own record label, Foresee Records, and would no longer be with Breaksilence Records.
 They released White Lotus through a joint venture between their own label Foresee Records and Maphia Entertainment on August 9, 2011.
 They embarked on a tour with Falling in Reverse and For All Those Sleeping throughout September and October 2011.

 On July 19, 2012, they announced signing to Century Media Records.
 On December 20, 2012, they reached 1,000,000 likes on Facebook prompting them to release a free download of a new demo for their upcoming album.
 To promote their upcoming album the band released a video for the song "Infected" on September 5, 2013.
 Masks was released September 17, 2013.

 On July 10, they announced that they were forced to cancel an Oklahoma City show due a health issue with Anissa Rodriguez.
 In September 2015, they were support for New Years Day on their "Other Side Tour" North American Tour.

 In March 2016 the band announced a co-headliner tour named "The Visions Tour" with Texas-based band One-Eyed Doll and Open Your Eyes as support.
 To promote the tour, Eyes Set to Kill and One-Eyed Doll recorded a cover of Depeche Mode's "Enjoy the Silence".

 The band released, "Break", in advance of their sixth album on March 24, 2017, via Spotify and on February 1, 2018, "Not Sorry".
 On February 16, 2018, they released their self-titled album via Century Media Records.

 In 2017, Alexia Rodriguez formed band The Secret Destroyers with former vocalist Lindsey Vogt and Teresa Brenneman.

 On February 18, 2021, Eyes Set To Kill premiered new single "Find Our Way" via SiriusXM Octane, their first with new label Revival Recordings.
 The band's track "Face The Rain (Feat.
 Howard Jones)" also premiered on Octane, and was released on September 23, 2021, alongside the announcement that their new EP DAMNA would be released on December 3, 2021.

+On January 20, 2023, Eyes Set To Kill announced that Anissa Rodriguez had rejoined the band.
+On July 10, 2024, the band released a new single, "Wilderness".